WahlNetwork/vester/README.md

 # Variables

 This project ultimately uses Pester to provide the testing framework.
 Because of this, we leverage a combination of Pester variables and custom ones written for Vester.
+If you're wondering why the command structure looks a bit complex, reference Pester [#271](https://github.com/pester/Pester/issues/271) and [#423](https://github.com/pester/Pester/issues/423).

 ### `Path` (string)